 All the ideas but not a plan in sight

-We’ve all been in those meetings where people are having big ideas and some top end thinking, but they’re not really talking about how these ideas are going to be executed, who by and by when.
-This can leave them left high in the sky, unreachable and unachievable as they don’t have a sturdy plan backing them up.
-Or a team feeling deflated when they can’t execute them because of a lack of direction from the top.
+We’ve all been in those meetings where people are having big ideas and some top end thinking.
+But they’re not really talking about how these ideas are going to be executed, who by and by when.
+This can leave them left high in the sky, unreachable and unachievable.
+And typically your team will be left feeling deflated when they can’t execute them because of a lack of direction from the top.
+You need a sturdy plan backing your ideas up – you need a strategy.

 You need to have crystal clear objectives